Aug 28, 2023

 - Develop relationships – establishing strong relationships with clients is essential for client retention.
 Get to know your client’s team, industry, and business objectives to provide better advice and meet client expectations.

 - Communicate regularly – regular communication with clients is key for client retention, as it shows that your agency values the relationship.
 You can use email newsletters, client meetings, or video calls to discuss project progress.
+You can even use ChatGPT and AI prompts for agencies to help with it.

 Use Upsell Strategies